FoxelSA/norama-suite/README.md

 ## norama-suite<br />Panorama tools suite

 <p align="justify">
 This software suite offers tools for numerical panoramas manipulation.
-Mostly designed for equirectangular mappings, its role is to provide an interface to libgnomonic and its algorithms.
+Mostly designed for equirectangular mappings, its role is to provide an interface to <i>libgnomonic</i> and its algorithms.
 It then offers an interface to projection and transformation features implemented in the gnomonic library.
-The norama-suite is also interfaced with libcsps in order to take advantage of camera motion traking to operate panoramas.
-Il also comes with a panorama viewer to complete the suite.
+The <i>norama-suite</i> is also interfaced with <i>libcsps</i> in order to take advantage of camera motion tracking to operate and align panoramas on earth.
+It also comes with a panorama viewer to complete the suite.
 </p>

 ### Documentation